 So, ABC Co. will require approximately 41 days to collect the receivables.

 Suppose Doro’s Pine Boards is a UK based retailer that offers credit to customers.
-Doro sells inventory to customers as per the credit policy wherein customers will pay within 30 days.
-Some customer pay promptly but some makes a delayed payment.
-Company’s financial statements have the following details:
+Doro sells inventory to customers as per the credit policy, wherein customers will pay within 30 days.
+Some customers pay promptly, but some make a delayed payment.
+The company’s financial statements Financial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. have the following details:

 - Accounts Receivable: £11,000